Other course providers

 Statistical Horizons provides public, two-day and five-day seminars that cover a wide range of topics in statistics, from introductory statistics (using R) to advanced topics like multilevel modeling.
 Many seminars are on topics that are often not included in graduate curricula, like missing data and propensity score methods.
 The seminars are designed to help busy professionals who want to learn the latest statistical methods in an efficient, effective and affordable way.
 Statistical Horizons has established a reputation for providing outstanding training in statistics for researchers working in academia, business, non-profit organizations, and government.
 The majority of seminars are held in downtown Philadelphia but courses are also held in New York, Boston, Chicago, Los Angeles, Miami, and Washington, DC.

-Statistical Services Centre (SSC), University of Reading
+Statistical Services Centre Ltd

-Statistical Services Unit (SSU), University of Sheffield
+The Statistical Services Unit (SSU), University of Sheffield